MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-configure-self-healing.md

 2. Go to **Settings** > **Permissions** > **Device groups**.

 3. Review your device groups.
 In particular, look at the **Remediation level** column.
 We recommend using **Full - remediate threats automatically**.
+You might need to create or edit your device groups to get the level of automation you want with self-healing.

 To learn more, see the following articles:

    - [How threats are remediated](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automated-investigations#how-threats-are-remediated)